-In accordance with the Laboratory's spending rate policy, the Trustees authorized a 5% spend-down on endowment funds based on a 12-quarter moving average of the market value of endowment investments.
+In 2016, in accordance with the Laboratory's spending rate policy, the Laboratory Trustees authorized a 4.5% spend-down on endowment funds based on a 12-quarter moving average of the market value of endowment investments.
 If interest, dividends, and gains are not sufficient to support the current year drawdown, the balance is provided from prior year earnings.
 If investment return is in excess of the authorized spending level, the balance is reinvested.

-In accordance with the above spending policies, \$18,607,305 and \$16,379,553 were made available to support operations of the Laboratory for the years ended December 31, 2015 and 2014, respectively.
-The total planned appropriation for expenditure for the year ending December 31, 2016 is approximately \$21,070,000.
+In accordance with the above spending policies, \$18,330,066 and \$18,607,305 were made available to support operations of the Laboratory for the years ended December 31, 2016 and 2015, respectively.
+The total planned appropriation for expenditure for the year ending December 31, 2017 is approximately \$20,440,000.

 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or NYPMIFA requires the Laboratory to maintain as a fund of perpetual duration.
-In accordance with U.S. GAAP, deficiencies of this nature that are reported in unrestricted net assets were \$2,187,909 and \$1,755,835 at December 31, 2015 and 2014, respectively.
+In accordance with U.S. GAAP, deficiencies of this nature that are reported in unrestricted net assets were \$2,140,712 and \$2,187,909 at December 31, 2016 and 2015, respectively.

 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions and continued appropriation for certain programs that was deemed prudent by the Trustees.
-Amounts included in reported deficiencies, \$2,087,105 in 2015 and \$1,752,051 in 2014, resulted from specific language of the gift instrument requiring appropriation regardless of fund balance.
+Amounts included in reported deficiencies, \$2,099,847 in 2016 and \$2,087,105 in 2015, resulted from specific language of the gift instrument requiring appropriation regardless of fund balance.
 Funds with deficiencies are included in the unrestricted portion of donor-restricted endowment funds, in the following tables.

-December 31, 2015 (with comparative financial information as of and for the year ended December 31, 2014)
+(with comparative financial information as of and for the year ended December 31, 2015)